Inca City of Machu Picchu: ecstasy or disappointment?

 Peru - Sacred Inca Valley seen from the train Perurail Cusco Ollantaytambo Aguas Calientes Machu Picchu

-2. Perurail train: the easiest but obviously also the most expensive solution is the direct connection, crossing the landscapes of the Sacred Valley of the Incas.
+2. Perurail Train: the easiest option, and therefore obviously the most expensive, is the direct connection, travelling through the landscapes of the Sacred Valley of the Incas.

-The trains have large panoramic windows, comfortable seats and include a free snack and drink.
+The trains have large panoramic windows, comfortable seats and offer a complimentary snack and drink.

 Peru - Perurail train to Machu Picchu at Ollantaytambo station